 It is imperative that an individual who is interested in applying for expungement of a DUI conviction obtain an attorney to ensure that the application process is completed thoroughly and competently.
 The first step in the process is to make sure that probation is completed, any penalties imposed by the court are fulfilled, and fines and fees are paid.
 Once an individual has established that ten years have passed since either the date of conviction or from the date of incarceration, probation or parole, he or she may send an application and applicable fees to the Bureau of Criminal Identification and Department of Safety.
 It is the Bureau’s responsibility to inform the individual whether he or she is eligible, and from there, the certificate of eligibility and petition for expungement must be sent to the court that issued the original conviction or to the district court where the individual was arrested.

 If the prosecutor’s office or a victim objects to the expungement petition, a hearing will be held, and a judge will decide in his or her discretion whether or not the expungement will be issued.
 If there is no objection to the expungement, the record will be expunged.
 It is the petitioner’s responsibility to distribute copies of the final judgment to all agencies in possession of the original record, and the agencies will erase the conviction.
 Going forward, the only entity that will be able to see the individual’s original conviction is the government.
 Members of the public and employers will no longer have record of the DUI.

 Salt Lake City DUI Defense Attorney

 If you or a loved one was charged with a DUI in Utah, talk to an attorney about your case today.
 Understanding the potential consequences of these charges, and how long this conviction could stay on your record, is very important.
-For a free consultation on your charges, call our Salt Lake City criminal defense attorney today at
+For a free consultation on your charges, call our Salt Lake City criminal defense lawyer today at